Achimgaz Pioneering Work in Siberia

 The Achimgaz joint venture is a prime example of successful German-Russian cooperation that is facing up to the technological challenges.

 Achimgaz is a German-Russian joint venture in Western Siberia in which Wintershall Dea and Gazprom subsidiary Gazprom Dobycha Urengoy each have a 50 per cent shareholding.
 In the vicinity of the city of Novy Urengoy in the Arctic Circle, 3,500 kilometres east of Moscow, the partners extract gas and gas condensate from the geologically challenging Block 1A in the Achimov Formation in the Urengoy field under extreme climatic conditions.
-The company produces up to 29 million cubic metres of gas and 12,000 tonnes of condensate from around 100 wells per day.
+Wintershall Dea and Gazprom Dobycha Urengoi have so far produced more than 35 billion cubic metres of natural gas and 15 million tons of condensate in this project.
 The joint venture’s long-term goals remain ambitious: According to the state-approved development plan for the reservoir, the total production of Achimgaz is estimated at 230 billion cubic metres of natural gas and 70 million tonnes of condensate.

 The Achimov Formation lies at a depth of almost 4,000 metres, which is deeper than many of the already developed gas fields in the region.
-By the end of December 2018, Achimgaz had commissioned 101 wells and set up a large-scale plant for separating natural gas and condensate, which now has five processing lines.
+Until the end of December 2018, Achimgaz set up a large-scale facility for separating natural gas and condensate, which now has five processing lines.
 The wells are S-shaped in order to better develop the gas fields.
 Following the completion of the drilling campaign in 2019, the company plans to reach the yearly plateau production of ten billion cubic metres of natural gas.

 Achimgaz is the only major project in the Russian energy sector where an international company is on board as an equal partner.
 All decisions at Achimgaz are taken unanimously by Wintershall Dea and Gazprom, i.e. in mutual agreement.
 The project is also characterised by the excellent cooperation of the workforce from the most diverse countries of the world: at Achimgaz, Russians, Ukrainians, Germans, Tatars, Uzbeks, Kazakhs, Argentinians, Americans and colleagues with many other nationalities are all pulling together.